Projections for subregions

 For more background and general information about the required input data, see this vignette).

-Numeric information about demographic processes such as births, migration, or deaths are an essential prerequisite for population projections.
-However, in Switzerland this information is typically only available for cantons but not for spatial entities at smaller scales.
+Numeric information about demographic processes such as births, migration, or deaths is an essential prerequisite for population projections.
+However, in Switzerland, this information is typically available only for cantons, not for spatial entities at smaller scales.

-Supplying input data for spatial units at the sub-cantonal level (e.g. municipalities) can be straightforward for data expressed as rates (e.g. mortality rate).
-The simplest approach is to use the same figures for the subregions as for the canton (unless the figures are implausible for some theoretical or empirical reason).
-The task is more demanding, though, if you want to alter rates for subregions or when you need to downscale input data expressed as “number of people”.
-While we don’t offer a solution to adjust rates (yet), the next two sections show two possibilities to distribute the cantonal “number of people” estimates among subregions.
+Supplying input data for spatial units at the sub-cantonal level (e.g. municipalities) can be straightforward when the data are expressed as rates (e.g. mortality rates): the simplest approach is to use the same figures for the subregions as for the canton, unless those figures are implausible for theoretical or empirical reasons.

-The simplest approach to allocating canton-wide “number of people” estimates to subregions is to determine each subregion’s population size relative to the canton’s total population and distribute the numbers accordingly.
-To put it somewhat simplistically, if a municipality represents 10% of the canton’s population, it should proportionally receive 10% of the canton’s incoming immigrants.
-The approach described below is more sophisticated in that it uses the spatial units’ shares per demographic group but the core idea is the same.
+A very simple approach to allocating canton-wide “number of people” estimates to subregions is to determine each subregion’s population size relative to the canton’s total population and distribute the numbers accordingly.
+Put simply, if a municipality represents 10% of the canton’s population, it would proportionally receive 10% of the canton’s incoming migrants.
+The approach described below is more sophisticated because it uses the spatial units’ shares for each demographic group, but the core idea is the same.

 fso_parameters_sub <- fso_parameters |>